USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </savedata>
 ```

-The **savedata** element is typically empty in a runspec and is generally only used for debugging purposes.
-Checking the "Save Data" boxes in the "Masterloopable Components" box of the "Advance Features" section of the MOVES GUI, adds **class** subelements to **savedata**.
-This element is not necessary to complete a MOVES run and may be omitted from a runspec.
+The **savedata** element is typically empty in a RunSpec and is generally only used for debugging purposes.
+Checking the "Save Data" boxes in the "Masterloopable Components" box of the "Advance Features" Panel of the MOVES GUI, adds **class** subelements to **savedata**.
+This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.

 Valid *name* parameters for these subelements are: